floriandotorg/lego-island-asset-ripper/README.md

 # Asset Ripper for LEGO Island (1997)

 This is an asset ripper for the classic 1997 game LEGO Island.
-It extracts all assets, including music, dialogs, cutscenes, 3d models, textures and animations (WiP).
+It extracts all assets, including music, dialogs, cutscenes, 3d models, and textures.

 ![lego_island_blender](https://github.com/user-attachments/assets/a0587ce7-7241-4262-ad6d-78dfae8bea8f)